Tmitchy/OWASP-ZAP-Web-Security-/README.md

 - Cross-Site Scripting (XSS)
 - Cross-Site Request Forgery (CSRF)

-In this exercise, I simulated how an attacker could gain unauthorized access to a Windows share (HR on MS10) by leveraging weak/reused credentials.
+In this exercise, I simulated how an attacker could gain unauthorized access to a web application.

 ## 📌 Objectives